zainsattar18/issue-ticket/README.md

 ## Unexpected Behavior

--ComponenetDidUpdate causing an infinite loop
+-Add METHOD causing 400 error.

 ## Expected Behavior

-- Would like the loop to stop as i am getting the data that i want when it runs
+- Would like to have the request go through and add data to the page

 ## Reproduce the Error